-Prior to the Holder Initiative, Hoag served as Senior Counsel at the NAACP Legal Defense & Educational Fund, Inc. (“LDF”), where she represented clients in a variety of civil and criminal matters, including Davis, et al. v.
+Hoag has served as Senior Counsel at the NAACP Legal Defense and Educational Fund, Inc. (“LDF”), where she represented clients in a variety of civil and criminal matters, including Davis, et al. v.
 City of New York and New York City Housing Authority, a federal class action lawsuit seeking systemic reform of the New York City Police Department’s discriminatory practices against Black and Latinx public housing residents and guests.
 Hoag supervised LDF’s parole advocacy in Mississippi on behalf of young people formerly sentenced to life without the possibility of parole.
 She also captained LDF’s Prepared to Vote efforts in Alabama and Missouri.

-Hoag has authored amicus curie briefs before the U.S. Supreme Court and state supreme courts on behalf of capitally convicted individuals challenging their sentences due to racial discrimination.
-She also serves on the editorial board of the Amicus Journal, a publication reporting on worldwide capital punishment issues, and on the capital punishment committee of the New York City Bar Association.
+Hoag has authored amicus curiae briefs before the U.S. Supreme Court and state supreme courts on behalf of capitally convicted individuals challenging their sentences due to racial discrimination.
+She regularly conducts death penalty trainings on racial discrimination in jury selection, developing race-based mitigation, and cultural competency in the defense team.
+Hoag also serves on the editorial board of the Amicus Journal, a publication reporting on worldwide capital punishment issues, and on the capital punishment committee of the New York City Bar Association.